4th January -

 It may so reduce the number of school attendances that the requisite proportion to obtain the Government grant may be affected.

-10th January - THE 18TH COMPANY [SKELTON] NORTH YORKSHIRE RIFLE VOLUNTEERS DINNER.
+THE 18TH COMPANY [SKELTON] NORTH YORKSHIRE RIFLE VOLUNTEERS DINNER AND VICTORIAN KARAOKE.

 On the cloth being removed, Lieut W H Wharton proposed the "Queen and Royal Family", which was received with a loyalty that made the room ring again and is seldom equalled in regular service.